MicrosoftDocs/customer-insights/ci-docs/data/dv-odata.md

 - {SegmentName}: String with the output table name of a segment.
 For example: `Male_under_40`.

+- {CookieId}: Identifier for each website visitor.
+This is automatically generated when using the web tracking script (add link).
+For example: `3f43317e-d1ef-4cd3-9917-2d3342111d1a`

 ### Customer

 Sample queries for the *CustomerProfile* table and segment memberships.